kumihoclub/Gestalt/README.md

 Results of a (very) staggered 3 month scrum sprint to create tech for a very specific game.

 All code is licensed MIT, but I would not recommened using this in production.
-There are many caveats

 ### Features:
 * CastleDB sprite loading (requires sprite page, open example salt.dat database file in bin as an example)